LauraI-S/Typescript/README.md

 # Typescript
-Here I repeat my knowledge about typescript using Net Ninja´s Masterclass-tutorial about Typescript
+In this repository I repeat my knowledge about typescript using Net Ninja´s Masterclass-tutorial about Typescript